rlbridenb/rlbridenb-project-1/README.md

 #### AeroAPI from FlightAware

 Takes the callsign of an overhead aircraft from OpenSky and returns more detailed info, such as the origin/destination airports, the type of aircraft, and the flight number.
 Only 1000 requests can be made to this API per month before it starts to incur costs, so this API is only called for airlines that are registered in the app.
-This helps cut down on requests since AeroAPI usually doesn't usually have much info on private/military aircraft anyway.
+This helps cut down on requests since AeroAPI usually doesn't have much info on private/military aircraft anyway.

 ### Scheduling